List of international presidential trips made by Bongbong Marcos

 According to the Official Gazette, international trips made by the President of the Philippines are an opportunity to "foster and maintain" relations with other governments and to meet other heads of state and/or government.
 The Department of Foreign Affairs and the Office of the President classify these trips as either a state visit, an official visit, or a working visit.

-Bongbong Marcos, the 17th and current president, has made 35 international trips to 23 countries during his presidency so far, which began on June 30, 2022.
+Bongbong Marcos, the 17th and current president, has made 42 international trips to 25 countries during his presidency so far, which began on June 30, 2022.
 More trips have been planned.

 Unless otherwise stated, the President was accompanied by First Lady Liza Araneta Marcos on all of his trips.
-His first cousin, then-House Speaker and Leyte's 1st district representative Martin Romualdez, joined most of his trips as well, while the President and the First Lady's eldest son, Ilocos Norte's 1st district representative Sandro Marcos, joined some.
+His first cousin, then-House Speaker and Leyte's 1st district representative Martin Romualdez, joined most of his trips as well during his tenure as House Speaker, while the President and the First Lady's eldest son, Ilocos Norte's 1st district representative Sandro Marcos, joined some.